bpocallaghan/notify/readme.md

 Move the mp3s to `public\sounds\`.
 If you use Laravel Elixir, move the css and js to your `resource\assets` and include them in your gulpfile.js, otherwise link to the individual files in your html header.

-## Note

-Please keep in mind this is for my personal workflow and might not fit your need.
-I developed this to help speed up my day to day workflow.
-Please let me know about any issues or if you have any suggestions.

 ## My other Packages

 - [Flash a bootstrap alert](https://github.com/bpocallaghan/alert)